-This section sets out the existing situation with regard to the policy framework influencing ports and their transport links; the role for policy to influence hinterland movements in the future will be explored later in the report.
-Given the importance of the EU within the UNECE region, and the lead that it has taken in formulating transport policy, much of this section is devoted to the evolution of EU policies that are of relevance to port hinterland connections.
+This section sets out the existing policy framework influencing ports and their transport links.
+Given the role of the EU within much of the UNECE region, and the lead that it has taken in formulating transport policy, much of this section is devoted to the evolution of EU policies that are of relevance to port hinterland connections.
 The broad transport policy framework is described first, followed by specific initiatives that have particular relevance for port hinterland connections.
-A brief review of relevant UNECE policies is then presented, followed by an overview of the growing importance of wider sustainability policies that are increasingly likely to influence supply chain operations in the future.
+A brief review of relevant UNECE activities is then presented.
+The section concludes with an overview of the sustainability policies that are likely to influence supply chain operations in the future.